 We are interested in modelling the dynamics of cancer progression and treatment from a number of different view points and on various spatial and temporal scales.
 Below some areas of interest are outlined in more detail.
-Please contact Professor Philip K. Maini or Dr Eamonn Gaffney for further information.
+Please contact Prof. Philip Maini or Dr Eamonn Gaffney for further information.

 Chemotherapeutic and anti-angiogenesis treatments

 Most of the existing mathematical models for tumour growth and tumour-induced angiogenesis neglect blood flow, yet this is an important factor on which both nutrient and metabolite supply depend.
 We have developed mathematical models which show how blood flow and red blood cell heterogeneity influence the growth of tissue composed of normal and cancer cells.
 We first determine the distribution of oxygen in a vascular network, incorporating into our model features of blood flow and vascular dynamics such as structural adaptation, complex rheology and red blood cell circulation.
 We then study the dynamics of the tissue using a cellular automaton formulation.
 Our results show that blood flow and red blood cell heterogeneity play a major role in the dynamics of cancer cell growth.
 At the same time, we have been investigating the effects of chemotherapeutic interventions on tumour cells.
 We have shown that the standard model for this in the presence of multiple drugs and acquired drug resistance breaks down when the modelling assumptions are made more biologically realistic.
 In particular, the inclusion of the effects of the cell cycle in the presence of cell cycle phase specific drugs combined with limitations on the frequency with which drugs can be delivered results in a total breakdown of previous scheduling hypotheses.
 We are now aiming to combine these two models to study the effects of therapies in which both anti-angiogenesis and chemotherapeutic drugs are applied.